microcks/microcks.io/content/documentation/guides/installation/externals.md

 With this guide, you’ve learned how to integrate private or third-party Java libraries to customize the behavior of Microcks during mock invocation or when integrating with external brokers. 🎉

-These capabilities pave the way for advanced use cases like the processing of common message structures or the dynamic enrichments of datasets to produce the smartest mocks.
+These capabilities pave the way for advanced use cases like the processing of common message structures or the dynamic enrichment of datasets to produce the smartest mocks.